huhwt/huhwt-xtv/README.md

      - The view covers the entire screen including the browser header.

 * The view opens as a normal view when called up as a 'Individual page' tab and in an expanded state when called up from the 'Genealogy' diagrams.
-    - When called up as a person page tab, the form control fields are not accessible; 4 generations are resolved in advance.
+    - When called up as a person page tab, the form control fields are not accessible, all options at default; 4 generations are resolved in advance.
     - The start view - normal or expanded - can be influenced using the admin function 'Manage settings'.
 XTV is listed in both the 'Genealogy' diagrams and the 'Individual page' tabs; the settings for both uses are managed together.

 The expanded state was taken from another Webtrees extension.
 The owner of this extension has suspended this module due to the integration of fullscreen mode.
 However, the expanded state is more meaningful than the normal view, it has also been shown that the combination of the expanded view and the full-screen option helps to avoid the problem of truncated PNG content.
 You can switch between the states using buttons in the view.

 The view is technically implemented as a construct of nested table elements.
-This method is robust and fast, but has one disadvantage: there is no zoom option.
+This method is robust and fast, but has one disadvantage: there is no zoom option and the technology only allows for the current display technique—starting person in the middle, expansion horizontally to the left for descendants, to the right for ancestors — alternatives such as vertical expansion are not possible.

 ## Dependencies